Beer

 The English invented the style, and have remained relatively true to tradition in typical British fashion.
 These beers are designed to hit the perfect sweet-spot of pale-ale manufacture.
 They are usually characterised by a medium-high degree of hops and bitterness along with an alcohol content that also captures the middle ground.

 English-style IPA is subtle, dry and crisp with an earthy hint.
 Flowery hop aromas shine through in the taste, accompanied by a medium body and maltiness.
 Some English-style IPA’s are characterised by fruity aromas and flavours.
+Compared to darker ales, which tend to have a richer color, more complex roasted or malty notes, and a different brewing process, English-style IPAs are lighter in color and focus more on hop character.
+The bitterness in English-style IPAs is often balanced by a touch of sweetness, which enhances their drinkability and creates a harmonious flavour profile.

 different beers